-In large teams, a risk register provides visibility to everyone about the top concern areas.
+In large teams, a risk register provides visibility to everyone about the top areas of concern.
 It lends clarity to stakeholders by addressing what-if scenarios and correlating these scenarios to their risk quotient.
 It also builds more predictability into projects, as team members can review past occurrences of these changes or risks to anticipate how it may affect this project.

 Challenges Within Project Controls

 Despite the growing recognition of controls as a discipline, the questions for organizations are: How well is it implemented within?
 Is it bringing in results as expected?
 Are these results consistent?